Photos by Chris Green, Stadium Journey

 Neighborhood 3

-Speedway, Indiana is a unique setting, as you will see both the past and future of the area in a few blocks.
+Speedway, Indiana is a unique setting, as you will see both the past and future of the area all within a few blocks.
 Located literally in the middle of a neighborhood, the IMS facility is massive, rising above the rooftops of the nearby homes.

 Across the street from the southwest corner of the track is Main Street; here various restaurants and shopping destinations mix with newly constructed apartments and several IndyCar race team HQs.
 Thursday night before race weekend begins, a fan festival is held here with various race cars on display, driver autographs and Q&A sessions, and live music taking place.